tauhidst07/E-commerce/README.md

 ### 🛠️ Admin Features
 - Admin-only access to manage products and orders
 - Create, update, delete products
-- View all orders and update their statuses (e.g., Shipped)
+- View all orders and update their statuses

 ---